JanPrindis/ITS-visualizer-android/README.md

 # ITS Visualizer for Android

-ITS Visualizer is a native Android application designed to parse and visualize messages from Intelligent Transport Systems (ITS).
+ITS Visualizer is a native Android application designed to visualize messages from Intelligent Transport Systems (ITS).
 It contains user-friendly interface designed for mobile phones, tablets and Android Auto.
 The application shows information about surrounding vehicles, infrastructure, hazards and more.

 Application is intended to be used with a server, that will provide the captured ITS data via TCP socket.